pink-gorilla/demo/README.md

 This is all you need!

-- with tools.deps: `clojure -X:goldlyb`
+- with tools.deps: `clojure -X:goldly-docs`
-- with leiningen: `lein goldlyb`
+- with leiningen: `lein goldly-docs`

 ## Run Demo (custom bundel - watch)